Commissions: Stocks vs Futures

 Since most users will usually just test a single instrument, that’s all that’s

 down to it.
-If you have given a name
+If you have given a name to your data feed, because several

 instruments are being considered simultaneously on a chart, this call can be